-In a post corona virus world, it’s hard not to feel anxious these days.
-From watching the 24-hour news cycle of doomsday headlines to the constant flux of quarantine orders, it’s clear what we’re experiencing is far from normal.
+With COVID-19 invading pretty much every part of our lives these days, it’s hard not to feel anxious.
+From watching the 24-hour news cycle of doomsday headlines to the constant flux of quarantine orders, it’s clear what we’re experiencing now is far from normal.

 Uncertain of where to start?

 Try these tips:

 Whether it’s getting up from your couch, taking a shower, or going for a walk, your body needs a physical reminder that it’s not stuck.